 Our Mission, Vision, & Story

-Murmuration Theatre Co was created to move forward in three directions: to spotlight unsung creators and artists; to make art that connects with and materially helps our community; and to join forces and build connections within the independent theatre community.
+Murmuration Theatre Co was created to move forward in three directions: to spotlight unsung creators and artists; to make art that connects with and materially helps our community; and to build connections within the independent theatre community.

 Why are we called "Murmuration"?